pharmaverse/admiral/tests/testthat/_snaps/assertions.md

       Error in `example_fun()`:
       !
 Argument `arg` must be a function, but is a number.

+# assert_unit Test 65: error if there are multiple units in the input dataset

+    Code
+      assert_unit(advs, param = "WEIGHT", required_unit = "kg", get_unit_expr = VSSTRESU)
+    Condition
+      Error:
+      !
+Multiple units "kg" and "lb" found for "WEIGHT".
+Please review and update the units.

+# assert_unit Test 66: error if unexpected unit in the input dataset

+    Code
+      assert_unit(advs, param = "WEIGHT", required_unit = "lb", get_unit_expr = VSSTRESU)
+    Condition
+      Error:
+      !
+It is expected that "WEIGHT" has unit of "lb".
+In the input dataset the unit is "kg".

 # assert_date_vector Test 90: error if `arg` is NULL and optional is FALSE

     Code